Maras00/MS3/README.md

 **Navbar after logged in as user**

-The following are the nav bar links when a user is logged in:
+The following are the navbar links when a user is logged in:

 - Logo
 - Home